jrtorrado15/STAT604JRT.com/README.md

           <li>I am Jesus Robles-Torrado student at Texas A&M College of Arts and Sciences,
               pursuing a Masters of Science in Statistics.</li>
           <li>My academic journey has included a Degree in Engineering in the past century, an MBA,
-              a Grad Degree in Finance and Banking, and may be seen as a fossil in this class LOL! </li>
+              a Grad Degree in Finance and Banking! </li>
         </ul>
       </td>
       <!-- Bottom right: blank -->